 The List of Tools

-While at the end of this post there is an extensive list of tools (The Big List), it’s just a list and provides no information about what the tools do and why you might need them.
+While at the end of this post there is an extensive list of tools (The Big List), it’s just a list and provides no details about what the tools do and why you might need them.

 The criteria for being described within this article is twofold: 1) the tools cost less than $X per month, where X is decided based on the type of tool, and 2) where the number of contacts is relevant, up to 1,000 contacts are included for the monthly subscription price of $X or less.